How does diet affect gut health?

-Our digestive system, or ‘gut’ as it is more commonly known, is a complex system comprising of tissues and organs, all with a unique role to play in the digestion and absorption of our food.
+Our digestive system, or ‘gut’ as it is commonly called, is a complex system of tissues and organs, all with a unique role to play in the break down and absorption of our food.
 These include the mouth, oesophagus, stomach, pancreas, gall bladder, liver, and the small and large intestines.

-Housed within the gut is also something known as the microbiome: a ‘community’ or ecosystem of microbes (microscopic organisms).
-These microbes, of which there are about 500 known species, are largely made up of bacteria.
-Each person carries around 100 trillion microbes within their body, mostly within the digestive tract, although the microbiome can be found in different parts of the body including the nose and mouth.
-There is emerging research to suggest that it may well influence your health as much as your inherited genes do.
+Housed within the gut are the microbiota: a ‘community’ or ecosystem of microbes (microscopic organisms).
+These microbes, of which there are about 500 known species, are largely made up of bacteria, yeast, fungi and viruses.
+Each of us houses around 100 trillion microbes within our body, mostly within the digestive tract, although communities can be found in different parts of the body including the nose, skin and mouth.

 Discover more digestive health recipes and tips on everything from probiotics and health benefits of fermenting to how a low-FODMAP diet can help ease IBS symptoms.
 Also check out our health and nutrition page for more recipe inspiration, health benefits guides and advice on special diets.

-One of the major roles of our gut bacteria, besides digesting our food, is the regulation of our immune system.
-Recent research has linked the health of our gut to conditions such as acne, allergies and even depression.
+One of the major roles of our gut microbes, besides that of breaking down our food, is the regulation of our immune system.
+Recent research has linked the health of our gut to conditions as diverse as acne, allergies and even depression.

-There is still lots of research to be done but already scientists have found links between our microbiome (gut bacteria) and neurodegenerative diseases such as Parkinson’s, as well as the long-term condition chronic fatigue syndrome.
-There is also growing evidence around the role of our microbiome in obesity and weight management, as well as autoimmune conditions such as Type 1 diabetes and rheumatoid arthritis.
+There is still lot for us to learn, but already scientists have found links between our gut bacteria and neurodegenerative diseases like Parkinson’s, as well as the long-term condition chronic fatigue syndrome.
+There is also growing evidence around the role our microbiota plays in obesity and weight management, as well as autoimmune conditions including type 1 diabetes and rheumatoid arthritis.

-Why is the gut considered to be the ‘second brain’?
+Why is the gut called the ‘second brain’?

-Your digestive system is also known as the ‘second brain’ thanks to the millions of neurons that line the gut and release important chemical messengers known as neurochemicals or neurotransmitters.
-These allow the gut to keep in close contact with the brain and influence our moods and emotions.
+Your digestive system is also known as the ‘second brain’ thanks to the millions of nerve cells or neurons that line the gut and release important messengers known as neurotransmitters.
+These allow the gut to keep in close contact with the brain and central nervous system, in this way it may influence our moods and emotions.

-Stress can change the number and diversity of our gut bacteria, which in turn dysregulates the immune system and may explain why certain conditions, such as eczema or acne, flare up when we are more stressed.
+Stress may also change the number and diversity of our gut bacteria, which in turn may dysregulate the immune system, and might explain why certain conditions, such as eczema or acne, typically flare up when we are under more increased pressure.

 If your GP has prescribed a course of antibiotics, it’s important to follow them as directed.
 However, as per NHS advice, you should only take antibiotics when necessary.
 If you are concerned that antibiotics may have a negative effect on your gut bacteria, ask your GP about following them with a course of probiotics, which may help to reset the balance of bacteria.